Learner5200/CV/README.md

 #### Communication

 - Before Makers, I delivered first-class written work to deadline in diverse disciplines (Philosophy, Psychology, Neuroscience), tailored engaging presentations to diverse audiences (charity clients, academics, sixth-formers), and led brilliant teams to success in diverse settings (fundraising at Cancer Research UK, pitching behavioural science interventions to clients of Ogilvy UK)
-- During my [team](https://github.com/rbbri/makersbnb) [projects](https://github.com/Learner5200/acebook-MAICers) at Makers, I have used agile methodologies to develop lean software under tight time constraints.
+- During my [team](https://github.com/IrinaSTA/swiftcards) [projects](https://github.com/Learner5200/acebook-MAICers) at Makers, I have championed the use of agile methodologies to develop lean software under tight time constraints.
 In the process, I have learned the importance of frequent, forthright and face-to-face communication of knowledge, needs and ideas to my teammates.

 ## Education